-During Sukkot, the Feast of Tabernacles, Jewish priests (kohenim) and Levites wearing white robes drew water from the Pool of Siloam in order to perform the traditional “Pouring of the Water” (Nissuch HaMayim).
-Rabbi Israel Ariel led the biblical ceremony, according to which water is drawn in silver vessels from the pool on the eastern slope below the Western Wall, and is then poured out on an altar especially erected for this purpose.
+During Sukkot, the Feast of Tabernacles, Jewish priests (kohenim) and Levites wearing white robes draw water from the Pool of Siloam in order to perform the traditional “Pouring of the Water” (Nissuch HaMayim).
+This is a biblical ceremony according to which water is drawn in silver vessels from the pool on the eastern slope below the Western Wall, and is then poured out on an altar especially erected for this purpose.

 Jesus was also familiar with this water-drawing ceremony (John 7:37).
-“Now on the last day, the great day of the feast, Jesus stood...